List of models in music videos: Overview

 Some models have gone on to perform in their own music videos, or to feature as singers in other performers' music videos.
-These include Caprice Bourret, Carla Bruni, Cara Delevingne and her sister Poppy, Grace Jones, Karen Elson, Lisa Barbuscia, Miranda Kerr, Naomi Campbell, Sabrina Salerno, Sade and Samantha Fox, among others.
+These include Caprice Bourret, Cara Delevingne and her sister Poppy, Carla Bruni, Daniela Lalita, Grace Jones, Karen Elson, Lisa Barbuscia, Miranda Kerr, Naomi Campbell, Sabrina Salerno, Sade and Samantha Fox, among others.

+In rarer cases, models directed their own music videos (Charlotte Kemp Muhl and Daniela Lalita) or those of other artists (Cara Delevingne, Agyness Deyn, Ellen von Unwerth and Rie Rasmussen).

 Models have also appeared in musical scenes, which contain complete songs, within feature films.
 An example is the opening credits of The Secret of My Success, in which Cindy Crawford and Tatjana Patitz make appearances walking to the title song by Night Ranger.
 A further example is the opening credits of Cool as Ice, which features Naomi Campbell and Bobbie Brown performing for the film's title song alongside Vanilla Ice.
 In both instances, separate music videos were also produced for the songs.
 The Night Ranger video for "The Secret of My Success" featured the band and other musicians only.
 In contrast, Vanilla Ice's "Cool As Ice (Everybody Get Loose)" video featured scenes from the film, which included the models.

 The processes of runway and studio modelling have featured, among others, in the music videos of Kraftwerk's "The Model", George Michael's "Father Figure" and "Too Funky", Right Said Fred's "I'm Too Sexy" and Simple Minds' "Real Life" song from the album of the same name.

 In at least one instance in a music video, a musical performer has directly emulated the earlier work of a model: One scene in Madonna's "Vogue" music video, from 1990, was an homage to a pose by Madame Bernon; from Horst P. Horst's "Mainbocher Corset" photograph of 1939.
 Madonna's "Justify My Love" music video was also influenced strongly by the provocative models in the black and white photography of Robert Mapplethorpe and Helmut Newton.